 ChatGPT is OpenAI's conversational AI that launched in November 2022 and quickly became the fastest-growing consumer application in history.

 Built on the GPT (Generative Pre-trained Transformer) architecture, ChatGPT uses transformer-based neural networks trained on massive amounts of text data.
-The latest model, GPT-5.1, was released on November 12, 2025.
+The latest model, GPT-5.5, was released in April 2026.
 This version emphasizes a warmer, more natural personality.

 ChatGPT quickly became the industry standard for AI chatbots.
 It's used by millions of people daily for everything from writing emails to debugging code to analyzing business data.